-At Brooke, a cultures of achievement hinge on a shared value on, belief in, and celebration of individually and collectively reaching objective and high academic performance goals.
+At Brooke, cultures of achievement hinge on a shared value on, belief in, and celebration of individually and collectively reaching objective and high academic performance goals.
 These cultures must permeate the school and encourage all students to proudly identify as high achievers.
 Cultures of achievement reflect a belief in hard work, refuses to praise or accept mediocrity, and only thrives when achievement is regularly and objectively measured.

 Brooke Charter Schools is committed to building a culture of achievement, which encourages all students to identify as high achievers.